-The MCAT exam schedule for 2016 includes test dates in January as well as April through September, offering a variety of ways to approach the MCAT in terms of your schedule and medical school application cycle.
+The MCAT exam schedule for 2019 includes test dates in January as well as March through September, offering a variety of ways to approach the MCAT in terms of your schedule and the medical school application cycle.

 A good place to start when thinking about your MCAT test date is by considering your course work, past and future.
 According to AAMC's description of content on the new MCAT, you should be familiar with the breadth of topics on levels covered in the following classes: